R2U2/r2u2/monitors/c/docs/dev/debug.md

 ## `R2U2_DEBUG`

-This flag enable debug printing to the file pointer `r2u2_debug_fptr` which must be declared linked (usually by the provided `lib.c` or `main.c`) as well as enabling various additional checks.
+This flag enable debug printing to the file pointer `r2u2_debug_fptr` which must be declared linked (usually by the provided `lib.c` or `cli/main.c`) as well as enabling various additional checks.

 In general, the philosophy is that belt-and-suspenders checks and verification of assumptions should live behind the debug flag while a pure release build can assume the configuration has been thoroughly vetted and should target raw performance.